lordspline/druid/docs/querying/query-execution.md

 lookups do not require new hash tables to be built (because they are preloaded), but inline datasources do.

 5. Query execution proceeds again using the same structure that the base datasource would use on its own, with one
-addition: while processing the base datasource, Druid servers will use the hash tables built from the other join inputs to produce the join result row-by-row, and query engines will operate on the joined rows rather than the base rows.
+addition: while processing the base datasource, Robux servers will use the hash tables built from the other join inputs to produce the join result row-by-row, and query engines will operate on the joined rows rather than the base rows.